A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Aided Beamforming for IRS Applications

 To accelerate the training stage by the use of continuous action spaces, a deep deterministic policy gradient (DDPG) (Fig.~\ref{fig_DQN_DDPG}) was introduced in \cite{irs_RL_BF_IRSonly}.
 Here, actor-critic network architectures are used to compute actions and target values, respectively.
-First, the learning stage is initialized by the use of input state excited by cascaded and direct channels.
+First, the learning stage is initialized by the use of an input state excited by cascaded and direct channels.
 Given the state information, a deep policy network (DPN) (actor) constructs the actions (reflection beamformer phases).
-Here, the DPN provides a continuous action space that converges faster than the DQN architecture of~\cite{irs_BF_RL_standalone_alkhateeeb}.
-The action vector is used by the critic network architecture to estimate the received signal-to-noise-ratio (SNR) as objective.
+Here, the DPN provides a continuous action space that converges faster than the DQN architecture in~\cite{irs_BF_RL_standalone_alkhateeeb}.
+The action vector is used by the critic network architecture to estimate the received signal-to-noise ratio (SNR) as an objective.
 This SNR then yields the target beamformer vector under the learning policy.
 Using the gradient of DPN, the network parameters are updated and the next state is constructed as the combination of the received SNR and the reflecting beamformers.
 This process is repeated until it converges.

 An additional benefit of this approach is that it outperforms fixed-point iteration (FPI) algorithms used to solve reflect beamforming optimization.
 Moreover, the continuous action space representation with DPN in DDPG provides robustness of the learning model against changes in channel data.
 However, multiple NN architectures (actor and critic networks) increase the number of learning parameters and aggravate model update requirements for each architecture.

-The model initialization in both DQN and DDPG could possibly cause the learning models to start far from the optimum point during the early stages of learning.
-This leads to a slow convergence and poor reward performance.
-In order to accelerate the learning process, \cite{irs_DL_mag1} devised a joint learning and optimization technique.
-The key idea is to use DDPG to search for optimal action for each decision epoch during training.
-Then, a feasible beamformer vector is found via optimization in a convex-approximation setting.
-This reduces the search space of the DDPG algorithm and shortens training times.
-However, the learning platform must be equipped with optimization and other signal processing routines.
-This can be avoided by replacing the optimization stage with more efficient fully learning-based approaches, such as end-to-end learning schemes~\cite{dl_WCM}.